-We note that for dopings where long-range AF order disappears, \emph{i.e.} when the SC dome arises, only short-range spin-fluctuations ($\xi_{spin}\lessapprox$50\,a, where a is the unit cell size) are detected by inelastic neutron scattering \cite{NeutronNCCO_Nat2007} (see Fig.\,\ref{Fig1}A).
-In this doping range, two distinct and seemingly unrelated temperatures can be identified: T* and T$_{\xi}$.
-While T* has been measured by spectroscopic and transport probes as the onset of the PG \cite{OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004}, T$_{\xi}$ defines the temperature above which the low-temperature, already short-range, $\xi_{spin}$ starts to decrease with a hyperbolic behavior \cite{NeutronNCCO_Nat2007} (see Fig.\,\ref{Fig1}A).
-To elucidate the relationship between these temperatures, and by extension the associated PG and short-range AF correlations, we have performed a time- and angle-resolved photoemission spectroscopy (TR-ARPES) study of optimally doped Nd$_{\text{2-x}}$Ce$_{\text{x}}$CuO$_{\text{4}}$ (NCCO) ($x$=0.15, yellow arrow in Fig.\,\ref{Fig1}A), which is characterized by $\xi_{spin} \approx$20\,a for T$<$T$_{\xi}$ \cite{NeutronNCCO_Nat2007}.

-TR-ARPES allows one to circumvent many of the challenges of a detailed temperature-dependent ARPES study such as surface degradation as well as coarse and uncorrelated sampling.
+In an effort to tie together the observations of the PG and short-range AF correlations via a unique experimental approach, we performed a time- and angle-resolved photoemission (TR-ARPES) study of optimally doped Nd$_{\text{2-x}}$Ce$_{\text{x}}$CuO$_{\text{4}}$ (NCCO, T$_{\text{c}}\approx$24\,K, yellow arrow in Fig.\,\ref{Fig1}a), which is characterized by $\xi_{spin} \approx20 a$ for low temperatures (T$\approx$T$_{\text{c}}$) \cite{NeutronNCCO_Nat2007}.
+TR-ARPES allows one to circumvent many of the challenges of a detailed temperature-dependent equilibrium ARPES study, such as surface degradation as well as coarse and uncorrelated sampling.
 As in standard pump-probe spectroscopy, a near-infrared pump pulse is used to perturb the system, with its relaxation studied by varying the temporal delay of a subsequent UV probe pulse.
-Due to the strong coupling of excited quasiparticles to underlying excitations, the energy released by the pump excitation is rapidly ($\approx$100\,fs) shared among all the degrees of freedom \cite{PerfettiPRL2007,ScienceDalConte,NatPhysDalConte,ReviewGiannetti,Hinton_TR_NCCO,Vishik_TR_LCCO}.
+Due to the strong coupling of excited quasiparticles to underlying excitations, the energy released by the pump pulse is rapidly ($\approx$100\,fs) shared among all the degrees of freedom \cite{PerfettiPRL2007,ScienceDalConte,NatPhysDalConte,ReviewGiannetti,Hinton_TR_NCCO,Vishik_TR_LCCO}.
 After this initial relaxation, an effective electronic temperature T$_e$ may be defined at each point in time, allowing a temperature-dependent scan to be performed continuously and with remarkable detail \cite{NodePeakLanzara}.
-By applying this transient approach, we demonstrate here a direct connection between momentum-resolved spectroscopic features of the PG and short-range $\xi_{spin}$(T$_e$), as extracted from inelastic neutron scattering data reported in Ref.\,\cite{NeutronNCCO_Nat2007}.
-In particular, we identify T* as a temperature crossover where the spin-fluctuation-induced spectral broadening exceeds the PG amplitude significantly, establishing the PG as a precursor of the underlying AF order.
+By applying this transient approach we reveal unambiguously the direct relation between momentum-resolved spectroscopic features of the PG and short range $\xi_{spin}$(T$_e$), as extracted from inelastic neutron scattering data reported in Ref.\,\cite{NeutronNCCO_Nat2007}.
+In addition, we identify T* as the crossover temperature above which the spin-fluctuation-induced spectral broadening exceeds the PG amplitude significantly, establishing the PG as a precursor of the underlying AF order.

-\section{RESULTS}
+\section{Results}